This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 Furnished Holiday Letting

-The FHL tax regime ends on 5th April 2025.
+The FHL tax regime ended on 5th April 2025.

-The end of the Furnished Holiday Letting (FHL) tax regime on 5th April 2025: With effect from 6th April 2025, all Furnished Holiday Lettings will be treated the same as any other residential letting business and all the benefits of an FHL will disappear.
+The end of the Furnished Holiday Letting (FHL) tax regime on 5th April 2025: With effect from 6th April 2025, all Furnished Holiday Lettings are treated the same as any other residential letting business and all the benefits of an FHL have disappears.
 In the notes below we describe the transitional arrangements.
-After 5th April 2025, former FHL properties will form part of the taxpayer’s UK or overseas property business, which will then include all property profits and losses in that business.
+After 5th April 2025, former FHL properties simply form part of the taxpayer’s UK or overseas property business, which now includes all property profits and losses in that business.

-The Furnished Holiday Letting (FHL) tax regime ends on 5th April 2025
+The Furnished Holiday Letting (FHL) tax regime ended on 5th April 2025

-With effect from 6th April 2025, all Furnished Holiday Lettings will be treated the same as any other residential letting business and all the benefits of an FHL will disappear.
-In the notes below we describe the transitional arrangements.
+With effect from 6th April 2025, all Furnished Holiday Lettings are treated the same as any other residential letting business and all the benefits of an FHL have disappeared.
+In the notes below, we describe the transitional arrangements.

-After 5th April 2025, former FHL properties will form part of the taxpayer’s UK or overseas property business, which will then include all property profits and losses in that business.
+After 5th April 2025, former FHL properties simply form part of the taxpayer’s UK or overseas property business, which includes all property profits and losses in that business.

 None of the changes have any effect on the VAT status of the FHL business or on the VAT treatment.